There are all sorts of reasons why someone might be looking to buy a job management software. For yourself, it could be one of the following:

 That’s not to say support teams outside of the UK won’t work, but that’s precisely why you need to figure out if you’re going to be able to contact the support team, at all.
 Knowing that there’s a team who is present and available to help you is a much more encouraging sign than one who seems resigned to silence.

 It’s true that many field service businesses work all hours of the day, and you certainly know when’s best for you and your colleagues to get the help you need.
 However, the last thing you want is to have to wait hours or even days whilst a technical issue with your software prevents you from completing the work you’re doing.

 It can mean you lose money, customers, and your workload suffers as a result.
 Even if it’s not an emergency, perhaps you’ve got a question about a process that you need help with: if you aren’t able to get the help you need, then that can be frustrating too.

-That’s where the aforementioned blogs can come in handy, as well as additional support being offered, as well as a knowledge base to get help, or perhaps in the form of an automated response, like a web pages robot.
-Knowing there are a range of solutions to help you out too can be the difference between being able to get that help, or not.
+That’s where the aforementioned blogs can come in handy, as well as additional support being offered, whether it's a knowledge base or even automated responses, like a chatbot.
+Knowing there are a range of solutions to help you out too can be the difference.

 5. “Getting a demo from sales is good, but real-life recommendations are better”

 Rarely should you ever buy a product without first seeing how it works, particularly if it’s something that can be as dramatic a change as job management software.
 Watching a demo video, or playing a game that gives you an idea of how a system works are all excellent examples to quickly see how a product functions.
 But what about someone’s real-world experience?

 We’ve already touched on reviews, but if you’re able to reach out and interact with a current user of a particular software and understand their experience, it can be immensely valuable.
 You can see a practical, real-world use of the software in action and understand exactly how certain systems work: